n1ce1041/jazzband-server/README.md

 # Getting Started with Jazz Band Ratings App

-This is the API and database to accompany the front end for the Jazz-band app.
+This is the API and database to accompany the front end for the Jazz-band app find it on https://github.com/Viliami-2tone/jazzband-client.

 Run <code> docker-compose up </code>
 The server and database should work automatically.